-From the above discussion it is important to observe that, for the system to be secure, it should be true that $\lambda w > \mu$ (otherwise, the estimate (14) would be useless); i.e., the input flow of "honest" transactions should be large enough compared to the attacker's computational power.
-This indicates the need for additional security measures (i.e., checkpoints) during the early days of iota.
+From the above discussion it is important to observe that, for the system to be secure, it should be true that $\lambda > \mu$ (otherwise, the estimate (13) would be useless); i.e., the input flow of "honest" transactions should be large enough compared to the attacker's computational power.
+This indicates the need for additional security measures (i.e., checkpoints) during the early days of a tangle-based system.